Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

   ​		When entering a State which contain a nested FSM, it will also enter its nested FSM.
 If this property is true, it will be reset when entering the nested FSM.
 The reset behavior includes:

   1. Set the Entry State and Exit States of the nested FSM to which perset in the editor.
-  2. Reset all States in the nested FSM(read [Reset Properties When Entry](3.
-Reset Properties When Entry ) to learn more).
+  2. Reset all States in the nested FSM when enter they.

 ### State Behavior & Code Control